Fluorky/iOS_classes/README.md

 1.git clone https://github.com/Fluorky/iOS_classes

-2.To open the project plese select folder with interesting class and use xcode to open project or folder.
+2.To open the project please select folder with interesting class and use xcode to open project or folder.